NikitaKarmakarP/NikitaKarmakarP/README.md

 - 🔥 Exploring new **technologies, frameworks, and concepts**
 - 💬 Open to collaboration and feedback to grow together

 **Thank you for visiting!
-Feel free to explore, star ⭐, fork 🍴, or connect.
+Feel free to explore, star ⭐, fork my projects!🍴, or connect with me 😊.
 Let’s innovate together! 🌈**

 <img src="https://img1.picmix.com/output/stamp/normal/7/9/9/5/2335997_2f709.gif" align="right" alt="">